Selling a website can be an overwhelming process, especially if you’ve never done it before.

 - This is because older websites have a proven track record and they are usually more established in their niche.

-- Content: Quality, quantity, informational to affiliate ratio, click-through rate, and conversion rate are all factors that affect how much your website is worth.
+- Content: Quality, quantity, informational to affiliate ratio, click-through rate, and conversion rate are all factors that affect how much your website performance is worth.

 - User Engagement & Social Shares: If your website has high user engagement (i.e. people are spending a lot of time on the site, visiting multiple pages, and sharing the content), it will generally sell for a higher multiple.